 What books are worth reading on Kindle Unlimited?

 I’ll be the first to say that of the millions of Kindle Unlimited titles, many of them are ones you probably have no interest in reading.
-But there are a lot of gems – I’m working on a list of my favorite Kindle Unlimited books which will be out next week (the deal will be gone by then, so grab it now!).
+But there are a lot of gems and all of my absolute favorite Kindle Unlimited books for adults are on this list and the best Kindle Unlimited books for kids is here! (the deal will be gone by then, so grab it now!).

 Do you own the books you get from Kindle Unlimited?